-We have audited the financial statements of Friedreich's Ataxia Research Alliance and Stichting Friedreich's Ataxia Research Alliance Europe (nonprofit organizations), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, and the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Friedreich's Ataxia Research Alliance and Stichting Friedreich's Ataxia Research Alliance Europe (nonprofit organizations), which comprise the consolidated statements of financial position as of December 31, 2024 and 2023, and the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for each of the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of Friedreich's Ataxia Research Alliance and Stichting Friedreich's Ataxia Research Alliance Europe as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of Friedreich's Ataxia Research Alliance and Stichting Friedreich's Ataxia Research Alliance Europe as of December 31, 2024 and 2023, and the changes in its net assets and its cash flows for each of the years then ended in accordance with accounting principles generally accepted in the United States of America.